 Gestalt Principles

 First of all, Gestalt psychology was founded by German thinkers Max Wertheimer, Wolfgang Kohler, and Kurt Koffka and focused on how people interpret the world.
+It’s about perception.
 The Gestalt Principles can help you to understand how people will interpret and navigate your work.
 These principles state that our minds have a tendency to group and organize elements and do so in predictable ways.
+It’s about how the brain works, which is the study of psychology.

-Gestalt principles are everywhere when you look at software apps.
+Gestalt principles are everywhere when you look at software app, published works and video as well.

 1. Proximity